Hi, I am Massimo Curatella.

 Some highlights from my website curatella.com:

 - One Year Writing: 30 Lessons Learned in 30 Days.
-This is the beginning of my challenge to publish 30 atomic essays in 30 days.
+My challenge to publish 30 atomic essays in 30 days.

 - Writing Half a Million words in One Year.
-Today is the day I am writing for my 365th day in a row, for a total of half a million words.
+I have been writing for my 365th day in a row, for a total of half a million words.

 - The habit of building habits